Guide

 Does animation change the Mermaid source?

-No. Animation is applied during rendering, so the source remains portable Mermaid.
+No. Animation is applied during rendering, so the source remains portable Mermaid that can be opened, edited, or exported as a static diagram at any time.

-No. The public proof examples are generated as SVG assets at build time, including animation styles.
+No. The public proof examples are generated as SVG assets at build time, including the animation styles, so the page stays useful for crawlers and loads without waiting on browser-side Mermaid rendering.